 The test results provided by Solarspot make it clear how a Solarspot compares to the so-called ‘leading systems’ on the market.

-We tested the lead products in the 350 – 450mm category as it’s probably the most specified system size.
-For this comparison three 2.2m systems where passed over to the BRE for testing.
+We tested the leading products in the 350 – 450mm category as it’s probably the most specified system size.
+For this comparison three 2.2m systems where passed over for testing.

 The systems sent were the:

 - Solatube 290-DS